 - What if I am acquiring a firearm from Interstate or Overseas?

 How do I acquire a firearm?

-Any person wishing to purchase a firearm must hold a current NSW firearms licence or permit and make application to the Firearms Registry for the issue of a Permit to Acquire a Firearm.
+Any person wishing to acquire a firearm must hold a current NSW firearms licence or permit and make application to the Firearms Registry for the issue of a PTA.

-What requirements must be met to obtain a Permit to Acquire (PTA)?
+What requirements must be met to obtain a PTA?

-To make application for a Permit to Acquire a firearm you must hold a current NSW firearms licence or permit to make application for a Permit to Acquire a firearm.
+You must hold a current NSW firearms licence or permit before you can apply for a PTA a firearm.

-DO NOT send a PTA application until your firearms licence has been issued and received by you from Service NSW/RMS.
+DO NOT apply for a PTA until your firearms licence has been issued and you've received your photo licence card from Service NSW/RMS.

 You may only acquire a particular type of firearm if you hold the corresponding category of licence for that firearm.
 For example, you must hold a category A licence to acquire a category A type firearm.

 A separate PTA application must be completed for each firearm and you must have 'good reason' for acquiring the firearm.